wireless-broadband-alliance/radius-accounting-testbed/README.md

 1. Connect to a wireless access point over 802.1X by SSID matching.
 The access point is part of the System Under Test (SUT).
 2. Act as a RADIUS server.
 The RADIUS client is the SUT and points to the Test Bed.
 3. Download or upload data.
-4. Generate and run a series of tests against the PCAP.
+4. Execute one or more test suits against a PCAP of RADIUS records that is generated prior to test execution.
 5. Generate a test bundle containing test report and data files.

 ### Diagram